Paying for care in a care home

 Who can get help with care costs

-We can contribute towards your care costs if you have less than £23,250 in savings and we agree that staying in a care home is the best way of meeting your needs.
+We may be able to contribute towards your care costs if you have less than £23,250 in savings and we agree that staying in a care home is the best way of meeting your needs.

 We pay up to our standard rates for the first 12 weeks.
 If your accommodation costs more than our standard rate the extra money will have to be made up by a third party.

-If you’re living in a care home that charges more than we pay and your capital is likely to fall below £23,250, you should contact us as soon as your capital reaches £30,000.
+If you’re living in a care home that charges more than we might pay and your capital is likely to fall below £23,250, you should contact us as soon as possible so we can discuss your options.

 If you do not wish to have a financial assessment or have capital in excess of £23,250, you’ll have to pay the full cost of your care and support.
 If you have a property and you want to delay selling it, you may qualify for our deferred payment scheme.